 Financial analysts help individuals and organizations with their investment decisions by studying economic trends and business data.
 Those on the buy side recommend stocks, bonds, mutual funds and other financial instruments that investors can purchase for themselves.
 Those on the sales side help financial sales agents pick the right investments to sell to clients.
 They average $89,410 per year, or $42.98 per hour.

 Financial examiners review balance sheets and other monetary reports to ensure that institutions comply with relevant regulations from the local up to the federal level.
 They typically work for financial institutions and government agencies.
 They can determine the health of an organization or protect consumers for questionable business practices.
-They get $40.20 hourly or $83,620 annually.
+They get an annual $84,220, or $40.49.

 Personal Financial Advisers

 Personal financial advisers help individuals with money decisions such as budgets, investments, insurance, retirement and taxes.
 They are typically self-employed or work with financial and insurance institutions.
 They may meet clients at their own homes during evenings and weekends, since these are the most convenient times for individuals.
 Some work on commissions of sales from financial products while others perform their task for a flat fee.
-They receive $43.70 per hour or $90,900 per year.
+They receive $90,820 yearly, or $43.66 hourly.

 Tax Revenue Agents

 Tax revenue agents ensure that people and businesses pay their taxes.
 They normally work for federal, state and local governments to collect taxes, review returns, determine amounts due, impose penalties, and audit individuals or organizations.
 They can specialize in areas such as multinational businesses or collecting revenue.
-They make $26.67 hourly or $55,480 yearly.
+They make $56,050 yearly, or $26.95 hourly.